 GIS analyst salaries in a growing industry

 The GIS industry is one of the fastest growing industries in our country.
 According to P&S Market Research the GIS Industry as a whole could be worth 17.5 Billion dollars by 2023 and The Bureau of Labor Statistics stated that between 2014 to 2024, the GIS sector was set to grow by 19 percent, 7% faster than most other job sectors.
 The GIS sector is staying strong through COVID-19 since many tasks can be done remotely using cloud GIS solutions.
 GIS is being seen in every professional and academic discipline, which is providing for a career path nationally and internationally.
-The industry attracts professionals from virtually every academic discipline such as Biology, Archaeology, and Statistics.
+The industry attracts professionals from virtually every academic discipline such as biology, archaeology, and statistics which the GIS Job Report, 2022 says creates a diversity of jobs.
+Here are the types of roles and commensurate salaries seen in the industry.

-Skill Requirements ESRI ArcMap 10.5 or higher, common Geoprocessing Tools, Network Analyst and Spatial Analyst.
+Skill Requirements ESRI ArcGIS, common Geoprocessing Tools, Network Analyst and Spatial Analyst.
 ESRI’s field tools (e.g., Collector) as well as ArcGIS Online, ArcGIS StoryMaps and ArcGIS Survey123

 Bachelor’s Degree in Computer Science, Software Engineering, GIS or related fields Minimum 4 years’ experience in software development with an understanding of software engineering principles, and data structures with an Agile framework. $52-$115k